 The solution is to install the WooCommerce Variation Prices plugin.
 This easy-to-use plugin lets you change the variation price format to anything you like.
 This might be "From $50", "Up to $100", or replacing the dash between the low-high price with another word or symbol.
+You can list the price of each variation individually.
 Maybe you need to create a completely bespoke variation price format with your own format, such as "$10 per kg".

 As well as replacing the variation price range, there are further options for changing how prices are displayed:

 - Hide the main price for the variable product until the customer selects an option.